 Assign WCS

-associates a world coordinate system (WCS) object with each science exposure.
+Associates a world coordinate system (WCS) object with each science exposure.

 Algorithm